Approximate full conformal prediction in an RKHS: Designing a new computable approximation

 \end{definition}

-The novelty of the present scheme owes to introducing, for every $y \in \mathcal{Y}$, both the approximate scores $\tilde{S}_{D^{y}} \paren{X_i, Y_i}, \ldots, \tilde{S}_{D^{y}} \paren{X_{n+1}, y}$ and the related upper bounds $\tau_1(y), \ldots, \tau_{n+1}(y)$ on their approximation quality.
-The present scheme is similar to alternative approaches from the literature such as the one of \citet{ndiaye2022stable} for designing an approximation to full conformal prediction regions based on uniform stability.
-However one main originality of the present scheme lies in the dependence of the approximate scores $\tilde{S}_{D^{y}} \paren{X_i, Y_i}, \ldots, \tilde{S}_{D^{y}} \paren{X_{n+1}, y}$ and upper bounds $\tau_1(y), \ldots, \tau_{n+1}(y)$ with respect to $y$.
-Unlike \citet[Section 3]{ndiaye2022stable}, this local dependence of $\tau_1(y), \ldots, \tau_{n+1}(y)$ allows for more flexibility and leads to a more precise approximation to the full conformal prediction region (Equation~\ref{eq.conformalRegion}).
-An important property enjoyed by the approximation described in Definition~\ref{def.approx.prediction.region} is that it yields the desired coverage for the approximate confidence prediction region, while it also allows controlling the tightness of this approximation. \begin{lemma} For every control level $\alpha \in (0, 1)$, the prediction region $\ufcpr{}$ from Equation~\eqref{eq.generic.approx.confidence.region} contains the full conformal prediction region that is, $ \fcpr \subseteq \ufcpr{} $.
+The novelty of the present scheme owes to introducing, for every $y \in \mathcal{Y}$, both the approximate scores $\widetilde{S}_{D^{y}} \paren{X_i, Y_i}, \ldots, \widetilde{S}_{D^{y}} \paren{X_{n+1}, y}$ and the related upper-bounds $\widehat{\tau}_1(y), \ldots, \widehat{\tau}_{n+1}(y)$ on their approximation quality.
+The present scheme is similar to alternative approaches from the literature such as the one of \citet{ndiaye2022stable} for designing an approximation to full-conformal prediction-regions based on uniform stability.
+However one main originality of the present scheme lies in the dependence of the approximate scores $\widetilde{S}_{D^{y}} \paren{X_i, Y_i}, \ldots, \widetilde{S}_{D^{y}} \paren{X_{n+1}, y}$ and upper-bounds $\widehat{\tau}_1(y), \ldots, \widehat{\tau}_{n+1}(y)$ with respect to $y$.
+Unlike \citet[see Section 3]{ndiaye2022stable}, this local dependence of $\widehat{\tau}_1(y), \ldots, \widehat{\tau}_{n+1}(y)$ allows for more flexibility and leads to a more precise approximation to the full-conformal prediction-region (see Eq.~\ref{eq.conformalRegion}).
+An important property enjoyed by the approximation described in Definition~\ref{def.approx.prediction.region} is that it yields the desired coverage for the approximate confidence prediction-region, while it also allows controlling the tightness of this approximation. \begin{lemma} For any control-level $\alpha \in (0, 1)$, the prediction-region $\ufcpr{}$ from Eq.~\eqref{eq.generic.approx.confidence.region} contains the full-conformal prediction-region that is, $ \fcpr \subseteq \ufcpr{} $.
 As a consequence, assuming the first set of assumptions in Thereom~\ref{thm.coverage}, it results that

-making $\ufcpr{}$ a confidence prediction region. \end{lemma} The proof is deferred to Appendix~\ref{proof.coverage.approximate.region}.
-The approximate full conformal prediction region $\ufcpr{}$ ensures the desired coverage at the price of containing (and therefore being larger than) the intractable full conformal prediction region.
+making $\ufcpr{}$ a confidence prediction-region. \end{lemma} The proof is deferred to Appendix~\ref{proof.coverage.approximate.region}.
+The approximate full-conformal prediction-region $\ufcpr{}$ ensures the desired coverage at the price of containing (and therefore being larger than) the intractable full-conformal prediction-region.